dustinpfister/blog_posts/_posts/threejs-geometry.md

-## 1 - What to know before hand with three geometry
+## The old Geometry constructor in threejs, and what to know before hand

 I assume that you know a thing or two about javaScript, also it would be a good idea to [learn the basics](/2018/04/04/threejs-getting-started/) of three.js first if you have not done so before hand.
 I also assume that you understand that version numbers matter when working with a javaScript library and that the code examples in this post will only work with older versions of threejs that are before that is r125.
 In any case thought I often start out my posts on threejs with a section like this in which I outline some things that you should know about before hand.

-### 1.1 - THE GEOMETRY CONSTRUCTOR IS NO MORE as of threejs revision 125+, so yes VERSION NUMBERS MATTER
+### THE GEOMETRY CONSTRUCTOR IS NO MORE as of threejs revision 125+, so yes VERSION NUMBERS MATTER

 When it comes to using new versions of threejs that are of revision 125 or higher the Geometry constructor is no longer part of the core of threejs by itself.
 From now on it would make more sense to just directly work with buffered  geometry as the only alternatives would be to use older versions of threejs, or get the Geometry constructor to work again by making use of some additional external file.

 So yes version numbers matter big time when it comes to working with threejs, and with that said when I first wrote this post I was using threejs r91, and the last version of threejs that I bothered to do a little editing with the source code was r111 of threejs.

-### 1.2 - The source code examples here are on guthub
+### The source code examples here are on guthub

 The source code examples here are [up on my test threejs github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-geometry) repository.

-### 1.2 - Geometry vs BufferGeometry
+### Geometry vs BufferGeometry

 In three.js there is BufferGeometry, and then regular Geometry constructors.
 The reason for this is that the regular Geometry constructor is easier to work with as the vertices, faces, and so forth are stored directly.
 However this comes at a performance loss.

 Still if you are new to making custom geometry it would make sense to start with the regular Geometry first, then progress into the more advanced BufferGeometry to know how to make your projects run faster.

-### 1.3 - BuferGeomeetry from Geometry
+### BuferGeomeetry from Geometry

 Now that the Geometry Constructor has been deprecated this might not be a topic of interest when it comes to updating older code that made use of the Geometry Constructor.
 Having a quick, duck tape like solution for this might be nice for starters, but ultimately the best way to do so would be to just use the buffered Geometry constructor.
 Never the less I will be covering this here when it comes to any and all future edits of this post for what it is worth.